NewLabour Party

-The NewLabour Party was a centre-left political party in New Zealand that operated from 1989 to 2000.
-It was founded by Jim Anderton, an member of parliament (MP) and former president of the New Zealand Labour Party.
+The NewLabour Party was a centre-left political party in New Zealand that existed from 1989 to 2000.
+It was founded by Jim Anderton, a member of parliament (MP) and former president of the New Zealand Labour Party, on 1 May 1989.

-NewLabour was established by a number of Labour Party members who left the party in reaction to "Rogernomics", the economic policies implemented by the Labour Party's Minister of Finance, Roger Douglas, which saw the traditionally left-leaning Labour Party swing heavily to the new right on issues of state intervention, regulation, and taxation.
+NewLabour was established by a number of Labour Party members who left the party in reaction to Rogernomics, the economic policies implemented by the Labour Party's Minister of Finance, Roger Douglas, which saw the traditionally left-leaning Labour Party swing heavily to the new right on issues of state intervention, regulation, and taxation.
 Anderton, who had been among the most vocal critics of Douglas, was joined by a number of other members of the Labour Party, such as Matt Robson, Laila Harré and Phil Amos, and a number of left-wing activists, such as Bruce Jesson.
 Anderton was the party's only MP before it joined the Alliance.

 Electoral success

 In the 1990 elections, NewLabour stood candidates in all electorates.
 The party gained a certain amount of support from disillusioned Labour voters, winning 5.16% of the vote.
 Anderton was NewLabour's only successful candidate, retaining the Sydenham seat in working-class south-central Christchurch.
 He remained the party's sole representative in Parliament, which was now dominated by the National Party with 67 seats out of 97.